Ayushj321/Pizza-Hut-Analysis-using-SQL-and-PowerBI/README.md

 3. **Revenue**: Total pizzas sold by each specefic pizza category
 4. **Slicers**: pizza category slicer to understand sales by choosing particular category(s), and date slicer to see sales of particular time like a particular month or quarter.

-And The Power BI dashboard's Best/Worst Seller Dashboard has following features -
+And The Power BI dashboard's Best/Worst Seller Page has following features -

 1. **Top 5 Pizzas**: By Revenue , By Quantity Sold, and By Total Orders.
 2. **Bottom 5 Pizzas**: By Revenue , By Quantity Sold, and By Total Orders.